Dolichovespula adulterina: Diet

-D. adulterina, like other social wasps, is primarily carnivorous.
+D. adulterina, like social vespines, is primarily carnivorous.
 The species feeds on a multitude of insects, spiders, and arthropods.
 To do this, adults malaxate prey and feed on the juices.
 Other times, they have been observed eating meat, molluscs, fruit, and nectar.
 Larvae produce a secretion on which adults feed, as well.
 Wasps limit themselves to attacking live prey, but other species have been observed to feed on carcasses.
 Trophallaxis is a common process among wasps, where one member transfers food to another member by feeding it mouth-to-mouth.
 Members of the host nest are mainly responsible for feeding the parasitic D. adulterina larvae.